Robonaut: 2011 Testing at the ISS

 Robonaut 2 was launched on STS-133 on February 24, 2011, and delivered to the ISS.
 On August 22, R2 was powered up for the first time while in low earth orbit.
 This was called a "power soak" which is a power system test only with no movement.
 On October 13, R2 moved for the first time while in space.
 The conditions aboard the space station provide a proving ground for robots to work shoulder to shoulder with people in microgravity.
 Once this has been demonstrated inside the station, software upgrades and lower bodies may be added, allowing R2 to move around the interior of the station and perform maintenance tasks, such as vacuuming or cleaning filters.
 A pair of legs were delivered to the ISS on SpX-3 in April 2014.
 The battery backpack was planned to be launched on a later flight in Summer/Fall 2014.

-Further upgrades could be added to allow R2 to work outside in the vacuum of space, where R2 could help space walkers perform repairs, make additions to the station or conduct scientific experiments.
-There were initially no plans to return the launched R2 back to earth.
+Further upgrades could be added to allow R2 to work outside in the vacuum of space, where R2 could help spacewalkers perform repairs, make additions to the station or conduct scientific experiments.
+There were initially no plans to return the launched R2 to earth.

 2018 Repair and possible relaunch

 NASA announced on 1 April 2018 that R2 would return to Earth in May 2018 with CRS-14 Dragon for repair and eventual relaunch in about a year's time.
-As of 2018 NASA planned to return R2 for repairs and then relaunch.
+As of 2018 NASA planned to return R2 for repairs and then relaunch.But as of 2024 it has not been launched into space and is on display at the Steven F. Udvar-Hazy Center at the National Air and Space Museum in northern Virginia.

 NASA's experience with R2 on the station will help them understand its capabilities for possible deep space missions.